CommunitySolidServer/CommunitySolidServer/config/identity/README.md

 * *dynamic*: Every created pod has its own Components.js config for its ResourceStore, which can differ from the others.
 * *static*: All pod data is stored in separate containers in the same ResourceStore.

-## Registration

-If users should be able to register on the server.

-* *enabled*: Enables registration.
-* *disabled*: Disables registration.